EWYan/EWYan/README.md

 - 👋 Hi, I’m @EWYan
 - 👀 I’m interested in low-level programming
-- 🌱 I’m currently learning RUSTLang & os implementation
+- 🌱 I’m currently learning rust-lang & os implementation
-- 🌱 test local & remote sync.

 <!---
 EWYan/EWYan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.